Ceramic Dictionary

 Explanations:

-Coilers are clay tools used for producing coils and for shaping and shaving while turning on the wheel.
+Coilers are clay tools used for producing coils and for shaping and shaving while throwing on the wheel.

 The first two are industrially made with wooden handles and an empty metal circle at one end that has a cutting edge on both sides.